Learning Optimal Distributionally Robust Stochastic Control in Continuous State Spaces: Distributionally Robust Stochastic Control Framework

-In this section, we provide a minimal self-consistent introduction to our formulation of the distributionally robust stochastic optimal control problem and its corresponding dynamic programming theory.
+In this section, we provide a self-consistent introduction to our formulation of the distributionally robust stochastic optimal control problem and its corresponding dynamic programming theory.
 The fully rigorous construction is provided in Appendix \ref{a_sec:DRSC_formulation}.
 Our focus here is on the infinite horizon discounted reward setting.
-It should be noted that a DRSC formulation for finite horizon systems naturally arises from the same principles.
+It should be noted that a DRSC formulation for finite-horizon systems naturally arises from the same principles.
 We consider Polish (i.e. complete separable metric spaces) state, action, and noise measurable spaces $(\X,\cX),(\A,\cA),(\W,\cW)$ equipped with the Borel $\sigma$-fields generated by open sets.
 Let $\cP(\cW)$ and $\cP(\cA)$ denote the set of probability measures on the action and noise spaces, endowed with the topology of weak convergence.
-We also consider a known state dynamic function $f:\X\times\A\times\W\ra\X$ given in \eqref{eqn:state_dynamics}, a known reward function $r:\X\times\A\ra \R_+$, and a discount factor $\alpha\in(0,1)$.
-Let $\cQ\subset\cP(\cA)$ and $\cP\subset\cP(\cW)$ be arbitrary Borel measurable subsets.
-Here, $\cQ$ and $\cP$ represent the admissible decision sets of the controller and the adversary, respectively.
-Based on $\cQ$ and $\cP$, we construct admissible policy classes $\Pi(\cQ)$ and $\Gamma(\cP)$ of the controller and adversary, respectively.
-As we will rigorously develop in the Appendix \ref{a_sec:DRSC_formulation}, the admissible control policy class $\Pi(\cQ)$ of the controller will always be a proper subset of the history-dependent $\cQ$-constrained policy class:
+As motivated in the introduction, we consider a known state dynamic function $f:\X\times\A\times\W\ra\X$ given in \eqref{eqn:state_dynamics}, a known reward function $r:\X\times\A\times\W \ra \R_+$, and a discount factor $\alpha\in(0,1)$.